Clinton, Oneida County, New York: Sports

 The Clinton Arena was home to the Clinton Comets of the Eastern Hockey League, which ended play at the arena in 1973.
 Portions of the movie Slap Shot were filmed at the famed Clinton Arena.
 The Clinton High School hockey program is widely regarded as one of the best in New York State, despite the small size of the school.
-The team won back-to-back state championships twice, in 1994-1995 and 1995–1996 and again in 2004-2005 and 2005–2006.
+The team won back-to-back state championships twice, in 1994–1995 and 1995–1996 and again in 2004–2005 and 2005–2006.

 In 2005 and 2006, Clinton's Cross Country team won back-to-back scholar athlete state championships.

 In 1984, Clinton's football team went to the Carrier Dome beating V.V.S. in the semi-final, 3-0 and became Section 3 Class B Co-Champion along with Bishop Grimes since the game ended in a tie, 0-0.

 Clinton's boys' soccer program won their first Section III title in 2006, and a second in 2011, for the first time advancing to the state semi-finals, as well as an undefeated regular season.
 It is also noted that they are among the top contenders for the Center-State Conference Championship every year.

-Clinton Track and Field is also well known in the area.
+Clinton track and field is also well known in the area.

 Geography

 Clinton is located at 43°2′56″N 75°22′49″W (43.048852, -75.380250).

 According to the United States Census Bureau, the village has a total area of 0.6 sqmi, all land.

 The village is east of the Oriskany Creek.

+The village is the location of one of the several "knob and kettle structure" kames located along the Oriskany valley, named The Knob.

+In 1836 its then owner, William T. Richmond, donated it to the Clinton Liberal Institute.